A General Framework for Importance Sampling with Markov Random Walks: A General Duo-Exponential Tilting Family

 \subsection{Basic properties of link functions}

-To minimize the second moment in \eqref{eq:2moment}, we calculate the first-order derivatives in the next Lemma, which gives a rigorous justification of interchanging the order between differentiation and expectation. \begin{lemma} Under Assumptions \ref{ass:convex} to \ref{ass:rigorous eigenvalues}, when $\theta \in \Theta$ is sufficiently small such that $-\theta \in \Theta$ and both $\theta$ and $-\theta$ lie in the interior region of $\Theta$, the derivatives with respect to $(\theta,\eta)$ of \eqref{eq:2moment} can be represented via:
+To minimize the second moment in \eqref{eq:2moment}, we calculate the first-order derivatives in the next Lemma, which rigorously justifies interchanging the order between differentiation and expectation. \begin{lemma} Under Assumptions \ref{ass:convex} to \ref{ass:rigorous eigenvalues}, when $\theta \in \Theta$ is sufficiently small such that $-\theta \in \Theta$ and both $\theta$ and $-\theta$ lie in the interior region of $\Theta$, the derivatives with respect to $(\theta,\eta)$ of \eqref{eq:2moment} can be represented via:

 \end{lemma}